lucasf10/quasar-weather/README.md

 - Get weather data from current position
 - Get weather data from a searched city
-- Support for Web, Windows, MacOS and iOS.
+- Support for Web, Windows, MacOS, Android and iOS.